archfirst/joinjs/README.md

 ## Documentation

 ### ResultMap
-ResulpMaps are used to teach JoinJS how to map database results to objects.
+ResultMaps are used to teach JoinJS how to map database results to objects.
 Each result map focuses on a single object.
 The properties of a ResultMap are described below.
 You can find several examples in the [test suite](https://github.com/archfirst/joinjs/tree/master/test).

 - `mapId {String}` - A unique identifier for the map

 - `createNew {function} (optional)` - A function that returns a blank new instance of the mapped object.
-Use this property to construct a custom object instead of generic JavaScript `Object`.
+Use this property to construct a custom object instead of a generic JavaScript `Object`.

 - `idProperty {Object} (optional)` - specifies the name of the id property in the mapped object and in the result set.
 Default is `{name: 'id', column: 'id'}`.
     - `name` - property that identifies the mapped object